-Tara has a background as AAA industry vet, working on games like Bioshock Infinite and Evolve.
-She is also a passionate accessibility advocate, having previously served as the IGDA Game Accessibility chairperson and the co-director of GaConf, a conference dedicated to game accessibility.
-Today, she is a Program Manager at Mixer, wrangling a few features in addition to heading up their accessibility efforts.
-She’s also a Gaming and Disability Community Lead at Xbox as part of the Gaming for Everyone program.
-Jenny Lay-Flurrie, Chief Accessibility Officer at Microsoft, once called her Xbox royalty, and she’s been pretty obnoxious ever since.
+Tara is a Program Manager at Mixer, wrangling a few features as well as heading up their accessibility efforts.
+She's also Gaming and Disability Community Lead at Xbox as part of the Gaming for Everyone program.
+Previously, she spent +7 years in AAA game dev.
+Jenny Lay-Flurrie, Chief Accessibility Officer at Microsoft, once called her Xbox royalty, and she's been pretty obnoxious ever since.

 Sign up to our e-newsletter for all the latest info for next year's event!Sign up now